 William J. Grayson was an Antebellum politician and writer from Beaufort District, South Carolina.
 His most well known piece of writing is The Hireling and the Slave, a polemic poem that contrasts the life of a slave with that of a wage earner, arguing in favor of an agrarian, pro-slavery society.
 This collection features copies of two published editions of this work (one heavily annotated by the author), as well as holograph manuscripts of various poems.

-- Records of the Commissioners of Streets and Lamps and the Board of Commissioners for Opening and Widening of Streets, Lanes and Alleys, 1806–1866
+- Records of the Commissioners of Streets and Lamps and the Board of Commissioners for the Opening and Widening of Streets, Lanes, and Alleys, 1806–1866

 This collection consists of the records of two separate government bodies that assumed responsibility for different aspects of Charleston’s streets.
 The Commissioners of Streets and Lamps, elected by City Council, were responsible for the maintenance, repair, and cleanliness of Charleston’s streets and lamps.
 The Board of Commissioners for Opening and Widening of Streets, Lanes and Alleys was a supervisory board appointed by the South Carolina General Assembly whose mission it was to review and approve all planned improvements for Charleston’s streets.
 The duties of these two boards were eventually united in the late nineteenth century under the auspices of the Street Department.